jaredkrinke/ldump/docs/api.md

 Mark function, causing dump to stop producing upvalue size warnings.

 Upvalues can cause large modules to be serialized implicitly.
-Warnings allow to track that.
+Warnings allow tracking that.
 Returns the same function.

 ## `ldump.strict_mode`